openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 cd build
 ```

-3. Run CMake to generate either the Make files for release or debug configuration.
+3. Run CMake to generate the Make files for release or debug configuration.
 For example, for C++ samples:
   - For release configuration:
   ```sh
   cmake -DCMAKE_BUILD_TYPE=Release <INSTALL_DIR>/samples/cpp